Niols/nixos-config/docs/laptop-after-install.md

   `autorandr --fingerprint`, find the fingerprint for the display, and set `services.autorandr.x_niols.thisLaptopsFingerprint`.

-- Transfer GPG keys.
+- (REVIEW: obsolete?)
+Transfer GPG keys.
 On a machine that has the keys:
   ```console
   $ gpg --list-secret-keys
   $ gpg --export-secret-keys --armor <key-id>